DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - Forward Kinesis data stream events to Datadog (only CloudWatch logs are supported).
 - Forward metrics, traces, and logs from AWS Lambda functions to Datadog.
 Datadog recommends you use the [Datadog Lambda Extension][1] to monitor your Lambda functions.

-For serverless customers using the Forwarder to forward metrics, traces, and logs from AWS Lambda logs to Datadog, you can [migrate to the Datadog Lambda Extension][3] to collect telemetry directly from the Lambda execution environments.
-The Forwarder is still available for use, but will only receive security updates.
+For Serverless customers using the Forwarder to forward metrics, traces, and logs from AWS Lambda logs to Datadog, you should [migrate to the Datadog Lambda Extension][3] to collect telemetry directly from the Lambda execution environments.
+The Forwarder is still available for use in Serverless Monitoring, but will not be updated to support the latest features.

 For more information about sending AWS services logs with the Datadog Forwarder, read the [Send AWS Services Logs with the Datadog Lambda Function guide][2].